AMReX-Astro/Castro/sphinx_docs/source/Verification.rst

 .. figure:: sod_3d_ppm0.png
    :alt: sod problem
+   :align: center
    :width: 4.75in

    Castro solution for Sod’s problem run in 3-d, with the piecewise-linear Godunov method with limiters, along the :math:`x`, :math:`y`, and :math:`z` axes.
 A coarse grid of 32 zones in the direction of propagation, with 2 levels of refinement was used.
 The